-Most employers and employees (over 16 years of age and under 66) pay social insurance (PRSI) contributions into the national Social Insurance Fund.
+Most employers and employees (over 16 years of age) pay social insurance (PRSI) contributions into the national Social Insurance Fund.
 In general, the payment of social insurance is compulsory.
 The term ‘insurable employment is used to describe employment that is liable for social insurance contributions.
 Some people who have unearned income are also liable for PRSI.

 The Social Insurance Fund is made up of a current account and an investment account managed by the Minister for Social Protection and the Minister for Finance, respectively.
 The current account consists of monies collected from people in employment.
 This money is then used to fund social insurance payments.
 The investment account is a savings account that is managed by the Minister for Finance.
 The Comptroller and Auditor General is responsible for ensuring that the accounts are kept in order and reports are made to the Houses of the Oireachtas.